How to Pack Light & Look Elegant on a Greek Island Cruise (Affordable & Mid-Size Approved)

-Swimsuits for a Greek Island Cruise
+The Best Tummy-Control Swimsuits for a Mediterranean Cruise

 I’m a mid-sized mom of twins, so swimsuits are not my favorite attire (hello stretch marks), but I ended up being happy with my selections and recommend each one of these for good tummy control and overall appearance, especially in photos.
 I was not tugging and pulling on them and felt sufficiently covered while still stylish.